Motor racing - Williams dismiss talk of Honda link-up

-LONDON Former world champions Williams have dismissed suggestions they could revive a Formula One partnership with Honda if McLaren decide to split from the Japanese manufacturer.
+LONDON (Reuters) - Former world champions Williams have dismissed suggestions they could revive a Formula One partnership with Honda if McLaren decide to split from the Japanese manufacturer.

 Deputy team principal Claire Williams said the team was happy with its Mercedes power units and there had been no talks with Honda.